sozu/py-pyracmon/README.md

 **DB-API 2.0**

 This library works as a wrapper of any kind of DB driver compliant with DB-API 2.0 such as *psycopg2* or *PyMySQL*.
 DB operations are passed to the driver so that any functionality it provides is also available.
-The role of this library is providing flexible, intuitive and sophisticated way to write codes executing the operations.

 **Automatic declaration of model types**

 Similarly to many other O/R mappers, this library represents a table with a class called *model type*.
-Though, it exports a function `declare_models()` which collects tables and views from connected databasse and declares model types of them automatically in specified module.
-Because the declaration is done at runtime, changes by DB schema migrations are reflected without any manual operation.
+The characteristic is that the declarations of *model types* are done by a function crawling tables in DB at runtime, not by manual coding.

 **Query helpers**

-While this library mainly focuses on the use of SQL, not DSL, it exports many functions to generate a part of query and each *model type* has methods to execute some routine DB operations on its representing table.
-Both will decrease boilerplate codes to construct query string and its parameters.
-Meanwhile, complicated queries which contain table join, sub-query and so on are not suppoted intentionaly.
-Trials done by many projects to represent those queries by object oriented interfaces or DSLs have ended up to bring larger difficulties, that is, SQL is preferable than the interfaces or DSLs.
+While this library mainly focuses on the use of SQL, not DSL, it exports functions to generate a part of query and each *model type* has methods to execute some routine DB operations on its representing table.
+They will decrease boilerplate codes to construct query string and parameters.
+Meanwhile, complicated queries which contain table join, sub-query and so on are not suppoted intentionaly, because it is revealed that trials to manage to them by DSL will end up to bring larger difficulties.

 **Record graph**

-`Graph` is a type representing tree structure where each node has at most a parent node.
-It is designed to store relations between objects, especially *model objects*, without any extension on *model types*.
-This feature helps us avoiding to declare special classes or properties for each query result.
-Another functionality of `Graph` is a declarative serialization into a dictionary.
-Which and how value should be serialied is determined at serialization stage and thereby decoupling database operations from the representastions of the results becomes much easier.
+`Graph` is a type representing tree structure where each node has at most one parent node, where relations between *model*s are represented with edges.
+By using the graph to store structured records, every *model type* does not require extra attributes which often spoil the type structure.
+In addition, *graph serialization* feature provides flexible representations of the graph for later use.
+Therefore, the *graph* contributes decoupling DB operations and data representations in your codes.

 **Static typing support**